shashikantx/flutter_qr_scanner/README.md

 The QrCodeCallback can do anything you'd like, and wil keep receiving QR codes until the camera is stopped.

-There are also optional parameters to QrCamera.
+There are also optional parameters to QRScannerCamera.

 ### `fit`